Emergency Bankruptcy Filing

 - A certificate of credit counseling, which needs to be completed 180 days before filing (with few exceptions)

 - Pay filing fee or request an alternative fee schedule

 Credit counseling is a required step which must be done before your filing.
 It is generally available online or by phone and can be done quickly in order to expedite your filing.
 You will also be required to pay a filing fee which will vary depending on whether you are filing for an emergency Chapter 7 or Chapter 13 bankruptcy.

 How Long Does It Take for the Automatic Stay to Take Effect?

 An emergency bankruptcy filing can be done by submitting a minimum of documents with the court.
 As soon as the court approves these forms, the automatic stay will begin protecting your assets from your creditors.
 You will then have 14 days to submit the rest of your bankruptcy case to the court.

 How to File Emergency Bankruptcy

 If you need to file immediately, reach out to a Bronx emergency bankruptcy attorney near you.
 The experienced team at Park & Nguyen Attorney At Law is here to help.

 - Ensure you qualify to file for bankruptcy.
-Confirm with an experienced attorney.
+Confirm with an experienced New York attorney.